edenartlab/docs/docs/guides/concepts.md

   Training images to learn the VJ Suave visual style
 </p>

+You can then train a concept using the "style" mode, and generate with it in /create.
+For style concepts, you dont even have to trigger the concept in any way, just prompt like you normally would.
-And the following are samples are all generated from the concept:
+The following are samples are all generated from the trained Suave concept (using default settings for both the trainer and creations):

 <p align="center">
   <img src="https://storage.googleapis.com/public-assets-xander/A_workbox/eden_docs/suave_generated_imgs.jpg" width="1050" />